 As you get older, staying active is more important than ever.
 Research shows that regular exercise can ward off “silent strokes,” prevent falls, manage incontinence, and even improve your memory.
 One study, funded by the National Institute on Aging and conducted by researchers at four universities, found that moderate aerobic exercise increased the size of the hippocampus (a part of the brain that plays a role in memory) and improved spatial memory.

 You may wonder, though, if you can keep up the same pace you once did.
 Can you still ride a bike, run some laps, and play a round of tennis?
-The answer can be yes, if you make the appropriate adjustments to your fitness routine.
+The answer can be yes, if you make the appropriate adjustments to your

 Staying fit comes down to you and what you're comfortable with, says Carol Ewing Garber, PhD, associate professor of movement sciences at Columbia University and a registered clinical exercise physiologist who researches the role of exercise in senior health.